Museum of Sohrab

 The White Room Archives

-The White Room Archives held a comprehensive archive of Persian books, magazines, and newspapers dating back to the early 1950s.
+The White Room Archives holds a comprehensive archive of Iranian books, magazines, and newspapers dating back to the early 1950s.

 To access the library-archives database click here.